beamable/UnrealSDK/README.md

 - `UBeamRuntimeSubsystem::OnBeamableStarted` runs after all the `InitializeWhenUnrealReady` Operations have finished (success or error).
 It has 2 different behaviours based on whether or not it is running in an Dedicated Server build:
   - **Dedicated Server**: This gets called after the `UBeamBackend` system is configured properly to make signed requests.
 For that configuration to work, load up the target realm secret from the follow hierarchy: 1st, if we received an cmd line argument called `--realm-secret <realm_secret>`, use it as the secret to sign requests with.
 2nd, if there's an environment variable called `BEAMABLE_REALM_SECRET`, use that.
 Lastly, if neither of these are done --- we assert crash (the message explains what needs to be fixed).
-  - **Non-Dedicated Server**: This only gets called in client builds if if we fail to sign in automatically (or if you disable `Project Settings -> Beamable Core -> AutomaticFrictionlessAuthForOwnerPlayer`).
-This callback means that you can make un-authenticated requests to Beamable, but NO AUTHENTICATED REQUESTS CAN BE MADE.
-Typically, this will be used in cases where you don't want to run some code before deciding whether or not to authenticate with Beamable --- but for the most part, can be ignored in game/client builds.
+  - **Non-Dedicated Server with Frictionless Auth turned On**: This gets called if we fail to sign in automatically.
+  - **Non-Dedicated Server with Frictionless Auth turned Off**: If you disable `Project Settings -> Beamable Core -> AutomaticFrictionlessAuthForOwnerPlayer`, this callback gets invoked when the SDK is ready to make un-authenticated requests to Beamable.
+NO AUTHENTICATED REQUESTS CAN BE MADE before `OnBeamableReady` is called.
+Typically, this will be used in cases where you don't want to run some code before deciding whether or not to authenticate with Beamable.

-- `UBeamRuntimeSubsystem::OnBeamableReady` runs whenever the OwnerUserSlot is authenticated into.
-This will get called regardless of whether cached local data was used for authentication or if we authenticated via the `FrictionlesAuthentication` flow.
+- `UBeamRuntimeSubsystem::OnBeamableReady` runs whenever the `OwnerUserSlot` (defined in `Project Settings -> Beamable Core`) is authenticated.
+  - This will get called regardless of the authentication method: `UBeamUserSlots::TryLoadSavedUserAtSlot`, `UBeamRuntime::AuthenticateFrictionlessOperation` or `UBeamRuntime::AuthenticateWithTokenOperation`.
   - At this point, you can make any authenticated requests using the `Player0` (or whatever you named your Owner User Slot).
+  - At the moment, this will run only the first time a user gets authenticated into their user slot.
+This _might_ change in the future when we get to the offline support parts of the SDK.

-- `UBeamRuntime::FrictionlessAuthentication` is an `Operation` that checks to see if the given slot is already authenticated.
+- `UBeamRuntime::FrictionlessAuthenticationOperation` is an `Operation` that checks to see if the given slot is already authenticated.
 If it is, the operation completes.
-Otherwise, it makes an `Authenticate` request with the `grant_type = guest` and then another request to fetch the user's gamer tag.
+Otherwise, it makes an `Authenticate` request with the `grant_type = guest` and then another request to fetch the user's some useful user data.
 If both succeed, the `Operation` is successfully completed.
   - For most games without local-coop, this should probably be left as an automatic process via `Project Settings -> Beamable Core -> AutomaticFrictionlessAuthForOwnerPlayer` (by default it is).

+- `UBeamRuntime::AuthenticateWithTokenOperation` is an `Operation` that takes an `UTokenResponse*` (it's the response to our `UBeamAuthApi::Authenticate` endpoint).
+  - This is useful in case you want to turn off `FrictionlessAuthentication` and instead manage the Sign-In/Up process for your users manually.
+  - To use this, call Authenticate with the correct parameters (for email, use `grant_type = password` and pass in the email as `username` and the `password`).

 Implementations of `UBeamRuntimeSubsystem` are where the bulk of our functionality lives.